What We Do

 Using video chat services, Pets Together connects people and their pets to those most at risk for social isolation and loneliness.

-Dogs who don’t end up being a good fit for service dog or detection dog work are available for adoption at our shelter in the Hudson Valley in New York.
+See the dogs who are available for adoption at our shelter in the Hudson Valley in New York.

 Learn About Our Anti-Discrimination Work